Frijol/climate-change/GLOSSARY.md

 ## FCR
 feed conversion ratio: in agriculture and aquaculture, the ratio of feed consumed versus pound of weight gained

+## feedstock
+raw material to supply an industrial process

 ## fracking
 Hydraulic fracturing, a high-pressure injection of a liquid into a wellbore to create cracks in deep-rock formations to access otherwise hard-to-reach natural gas and petroleum